marthoc/homeseer/README.md

 0. Enable the ASCII connection in HomeSeer (required to receive device updates in Home Assistant).
 1. Create the directory `custom_components` inside your Home Assistant config directory.
 2. `cd` into the `custom_components` directory and do `git clone https://github.com/marthoc/homeseer`.
-3. Add the below config to your configuration.yaml and restart Home Assistant.
+3. Start Home Assistant and configure the integration via the Configuration/Integrations menu.
 4. Problems with certain devices (i.e. not supported yet) will be reported in the debug logs for the component/pyHS3.

 ## Upgrade